drhelius/grpc-demo/README.md

 $ cd grpc-demo-operator
 ```

+Create a project to deploy the demo services if you haven't done so:

+`$ oc new-project grpc-demo`

 Make sure you are working with the right namespace.
 The operator will run in the `grpc-demo` namespace by default:

 `$ oc project grpc-demo`